aowss/camunda/docker/README.md

 ### Core Components

-It is also possible to run only the core components, i.e. not Optimize or Identity and therefore not Keycloack & Postgres, using the following command:
+It is also possible to run only the core components, i.e. not Optimize or Identity and therefore not Keycloak & Postgres, using the following command:

 > `docker compose --file docker-compose-core.yaml up`